doniseferi/blackjack-js/README.md

 # (sorta)BLACKJACK

-This vanilla JavaScript project is a learning expeirence for me more than it is an accurate modelling of the BlackJack game.
+This vanilla JavaScript project is a learning expeirence for me more than it is an accurate modelling of the BlackJack game (which I later found out is played completely different 😂😂😂, everyone has their own rules).

 ## Getting Started